Mansur-Mustafin/LDTS-berzerk/docs/README.md

 ## DESIGN
 _(Colocar UML aqui)_ </br>
+&nbsp;

-> **BASIC CODE ORGANIZATION** </br>
+### BASIC CODE ORGANIZATION </br>
 >
 > ### Problem in Context
 > > Without an appropriate structure, it would be very hard and confusing to change and develop the code </br>
 >
 > ### Pattern
 > > We used the Model-View-Controller (MVC) pattern, allowing us to divide the application in three parts, separating the logical part from the displaying.
-That allows better code readability and easier bug fixing. </br>
+That allows better code readability and easier bug fixing </br>
 >
 > ### Implementation
 > > The following figure shows the implementation of this pattern: </br>